fair-workflows/nanopub/docs/setup.md

 #### ORCID iD
 This includes your [ORCID iD](https://orcid.org/) (i.e. https://orcid.org/0000-0000-0000-0000).
 If you don't have an ORCID iD yet, you need to [register](https://orcid.org/register).
-We use the ORCID iD to uniquely identify you as a publisher of nanopublications.
+We use the ORCID iD to automatically add as author to the provenance of any nanopublication you will publish using this library.

 #### Introductory nanopublication
 We encourage you to make use of `setup_profile`'s option